nycmeshnet/nycmesh.net/content/network-status.md

 ---
 title: "Network status"
 ---
+2022-5-7

+12:00 noon We are looking into a serious routing problem affecting Brooklyn.
+Sorry about this!

 2022-2-16

 11:30am-12:00 We had a 30 minute routing problem that has been resolved.
 Sorry about this!